Data Protection Addendum

-The parties acknowledge and agree that Customer is the “Controller” and Egnyte is the “Processor” with regard to the processing of Personal Data, and Egnyte agrees to:
+The parties acknowledge and agree that with regard to the processing of Personal Data, Customer is the “Controller” and Egnyte is the Processor.

-- promptly provide to Customer such assistance as the Customer may from time to time reasonably require to enable it to comply with its security, breach notification, impact assessment, prior consultation, record keeping and DPA cooperation responsibilities under GDPR, including assistance with Customer-initiated audits as strictly necessary to verify compliance pursuant to Article 28(3)(h), which shall not be conducted more than once annually and shall not compromise the confidentiality or security of Egnyte’s operations or systems, including the data of other Egnyte customers;
+1.5. promptly provide to Customer such assistance as the Customer may from time to time reasonably require to enable it to comply with its security, breach notification, impact assessment, prior consultation, record keeping and DPA cooperation responsibilities under GDPR;

 C. PERSONAL DATA TRANSFERS FROM EUROPE TO THE UNITED STATES

-With respect to any Egnyte transfers of Personal Data from the EU, EEA, or UK to Egnyte’s facilities in the United States (per the requests of Customer or Users), Egnyte complies with the EU-U.S. Privacy Shield Framework self-certification and is committed to handling all such Personal Data in accordance with the requirements thereof.
-The parties agree that if the EU-Privacy Shield Framework is declared inadequate (by the relevant supervisory authorities) to secure the transfer of Personal Data from the EU, EEA, or UK to Egnyte’s facilities in the United States, the parties will cooperate in finding an alternative transfer mechanism for such processing.
+With respect to any Egnyte transfers of Personal Data from the EU, EEA or UK to Egnyte’s facilities in the United States (per the requests of Customer or Users), Egnyte complies with the EU-U.S. Privacy Shield Framework self-certification and is committed to handling all such Personal Data in accordance with the requirements thereof.

 Egnyte may subcontract portions of the Services, provided that Egnyte shall remain the primary provider of the Services and is responsible for all such subcontracted obligations under the Agreement.
 If Customer is located within the EEA or has Users based in the EEA, prior to Egnyte engaging a new subcontractor during the Subscription Term that will assist in the processing of Personal Data under the Agreement, Egnyte shall provide Customer with advance notice of the engagement of the subcontractor and an opportunity to object thereto.
 If Customer objects on reasonable grounds to the engagement of the new subcontractor, the parties will discuss in good faith the possible options for resolving the objection.
 Egnyte will ensure that any sub-processor agreement at least contain the same data protection obligations as set out in this Agreement.